Divided (American game show): Production

 A sneak preview of the series aired on November 26, 2016.
 Mike Richards, executive producer of The Price Is Right and Let's Make a Deal and former host of GSN's The Pyramid, was chosen to host the show, and the series officially premiered January 19, 2017, an hour before the season four premiere of GSN's Idiotest.
 When asked about choosing the premiere date for the show, GSN's Executive Vice President of Programming, Amy Introcaso-Davis, said "Divided is informed by the fractured social landscape, which in turn, reflects the political divide in this country....launching Divided so close to the inauguration, much like a question in the show, was hotly debated!
-Ultimately we agreed it was a good time to show that although people have many disagreements, it is to everyone’s benefit to unite."
+Ultimately we agreed it was a good time to show that although people have many disagreements, it is to everyone's benefit to unite."
 On March 14, 2017, GSN renewed Divided for a second season, with a two-episode premiere on August 15, 2017.
 On March 30, 2017, a special edition of the show aired with three contestants instead of the usual four, resembling the format on the original British series.
 During this episode, no mid-game elimination was held.
 Instead, another $15,000 question was added in the third round.

-It used to air reruns at 3:30 AM EST, but as of November 2022, Divided is no longer on.
+After a hiatus midway through Season 2, on April 3, 2018, new episodes of the show were moved to a 3:30 AM EST death slot.
+Despite this, reruns that cycled through the show remained in early time slots for an additional four years until the show was removed entirely from the Game Show Network schedule in October 2022.
+On-demand episodes are now found exclusively on streaming service Pluto TV.

 Reception

 Nellie Andreeva of Deadline Hollywood argued that the series was appropriate for its time, noting how the series premiere "arrive[d] as the nation ha[d] been left deeply divided by a bruising Presidential campaign and election.
 That was not lost on GSN executives as they worked on the series."
-The New York Times's Neil Genzlinger agreed, contending, "It’s tempting to see the show, which seems to bring out the obstinance and belligerence of its contestants, as being born of the fractious period the United States has just been through....it certainly fits perfectly in the current landscape."
+The New York Times's Neil Genzlinger agreed, contending, "It's tempting to see the show, which seems to bring out the obstinance and belligerence of its contestants, as being born of the fractious period the United States has just been through... it certainly fits perfectly in the current landscape."

 The November preview episode received 275,000 viewers and a 0.07 18–49 rating.
 The actual series premiere saw a sizeable rise in the ratings, with the 9:00 p.m. and 9:30 p.m.
 EST episodes performing relatively well by GSN's standards, earning 421,000 and 451,000 viewers respectively.
 On February 23, 2017, the show hit a series high with 500,000 viewers and a 0.13 18–49 rating.